MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 halCommonGetMfgToken(mfgString, TOKEN_MFG_STRING);
 ```

-### Where to Find Default Token Definitions
+### 3.2.3.
+Where to Find Default Token Definitions
 The EmberZNet PRO stack has defined lots of tokens for stack, Application Framework, manufacturing data storage.
 To view the stack tokens, refer to the file:
 ```<install-dir>/stack/config/token-stack.h```

 To view the Application Framework tokens, please navigate to the project directory after the project has been generated in AppBuilder.
 The files ```<project_name>_tokens.h``` which contains the tokens for ZCL attributes, and the protocol-specific token file ```znet-token.h``` which includes plugin token headers and the custom application token header.

 To view the manufacturing tokens for the EFR32 series of chips, refer to the following files:
 ```<install-dir>/hal/micro/cortexm3/efm32/token-manufacturing.h```

 ***

-# 3. Lab
+# 4. Lab
 This section provides step-by-step instructions to demonstrate how to store and retrieve the LED1's status to/from the Non-Volatile data storage (it's NVM3 in this hands-on) objects with basic token.
 And also demonstrate how to access manufacturing token with the dedicated APIs.
-That are the question we raised in the section [You need to do](#non-volatile-data-storage-in-emberznet-pro) at the beginning of this documentation.
+That are the question we raised in the section [You need to do](#12-purpose) at the beginning of this documentation.

 **Prerequisites**
-Please make sure that you have finished the [preparatory course]() and make sure all of the SDKs software and Starter Kits are ready.
+Please make sure that you have finished the [preparatory course](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki/Zigbee-Preparatory-Course) and make sure all of the SDKs software and Starter Kits are ready.

-## Hardware Requirements
+## 4.1.
+Hardware Requirements
 This hands-on requires either EFR32MG21/EFR32MG13/EFR32MG12 radio board, and EFR32MG12 radio board BRD4162A is recommended since we created the example project with that kit.
 Below is the layout of the starter kit.
 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/brd4162_kit.png">